Example PGM Files

 - Example Class to Set Species Splits

-- PGM Example - PGM Class to calculate the Agitator Power required in a Vessel
+- Example Class to calculate Agitator Power

 - Example Class to Find a user specified Reaction in a Reaction Block